SCV Domaine Skiable

-In accordance with Article L 211-3 of the Consumer Code, in the event of a dispute regarding validity, interpretation or application of these terms and conditions, the User has the right to free recourse to a conventional mediation, or any other alternative means of resolving a dispute.
+In accordance with Article L 211-3 of the Consumer Code, in the event of a dispute regarding the validity, interpretation or application of these terms and conditions, the User has the right to free recourse to a conventional mediation procedure or any other alternative means of dispute resolution.

-SCV DOMAINE SKIABLE - Place du Téléphérique - Le Serre d’Aigle – Chantemerle- 05330 SAINT-CHAFFREY, FRANCE or to the following internet address https://www.ticketoski.fr/fr/serre-chevalier.
+SCV DOMAINE SKIABLE - Place du Téléphérique - Le Serre d’Aigle – Chantemerle- 05330 SAINT-CHAFFREY – FRANCE or via the internet at the address https://www.ticketoski.fr/fr/serre-chevalier.

-Failing a satisfactory answer or in the case of an absence of response within a period of a minimum of sixty (60) days following this written complaint (and within a maximum period of one (1) year from this written complaint), the User has the possibility of contacting the Tourism and Travel ombudsman (MTV Médiation Tourisme Voyage, BP 80 303, 75 823 Paris Cedex 17, France) according to the conditions detailed on the website www.mtv.travel.
+Failing a satisfactory answer or in the case of an absence of response within a period of a minimum of sixty (60) days following this written complaint (and within a maximum period of one (1) year from this written complaint), the User is informed of his right to a process of mediation by the Tourism and Travel Mediator according to the conditions detailed on the website www.mtv.travel/.

-The opinion pronounced by the Tourism and Travel ombudsman is not binding on the parties to the contract.
+The opinion pronounced by the Tourism and Travel Mediator is not binding on the parties to the contract.

-In addition, in accordance with Article 14 of (EU) Regulation No. 524/2013, the European Commission has made available an Online Dispute Resolution platform, facilitating independent settlement through extra-legal means of online disputes between consumers and professionals of the European Union.
+In addition, in accordance with Article 14 of the UE Regulation No. 524/2013, the European Commission has made available an Online Dispute Resolution platform, facilitating independent settlement through extra-legal means of online disputes between consumers and professionals of the European Union.